fosshostorg/policy/README.md

     2.  we may be temporarily or permanently unable to continue offering and/or providing some or all services, for example
     3.  we may reach limits based on resources such as technical or of labor, or
     4.  be otherwise limited, such as
-        1.  at and by our digression and/or policy, and/or
+        1.  at and by our discretion and/or policy, and/or
         2.  by our legal and ethical obligations, and/or otherwise
         3.  by our general obligation to promote and preserve
             1.  our organization, and/or the